Planning on hiking Yushan soon? In this guide, you’ll find everything you should know !

 The bus journey is operated by Yuanlin bus (website only in Mandarin).

-Chiayi is easily reachable by direct train from Taipei, Kaohsiung or any big cities on the west coast.
-There’s also a train between Chiayi and Alishan.
+The first step is to take a train from Taipei to Chiayi.
+It takes about 3 hours.
+Chiayi is easily reachable by direct train from Taipei, Taichung, Kaohsiung or any big cities on the west coast.
+After reaching Chiayi, you have several options:

 Hitchhiking from Chiayi is also a good option, as there’s a decent amount of traffic going up there.
 You could also hitch from the Sun Moon Lake/Nantou, that’s what my wife HiuYing did and it worked well for her.
 A lot of traffic until Xinyi, then it’s a bit more scarce.
 All in all, Taiwan is a great place to hitch rides.